 Design Thinking and Woodshop: The Kindergarten curriculum continues to build upon the skills introduced in the Nursery.
 With a few more advanced projects completed in the beginning of the year, the students gain experience and strength with the woodshop tools before exploring their creativity by free-building sculptures.

 Social and Emotional

-Daily interaction among the Kindergarten students provides ongoing awareness and conversations centered on a wide a range of social and emotional topics.
+Daily interaction among the Kindergarten students provides ongoing awareness and conversations centered on a wide range of social and emotional topics.
 Exploration of these routine experiences through small and large group discussions and related literature further enhances students’ recognition and appreciation for individuality and diversity.
 The topic of each child’s uniqueness and differing style and approach to life is explored and celebrated throughout the school year.

 In Sports, cooperative games are played daily and students learn to interact with each other and understand their role in the group.
 Locomotor and visual motor skills are improved through games, drills, and free play with other students.
 Students learn the importance of being physically active each day.
 Every month the students are introduced to a Sports Changemaker — an athlete who has made a difference in the world through improving social conditions and fighting for justice and fairness.